CodeYourFuture/mentors-pack-contents/src/no-coding-volunteering.md

 - **Intra-city outreach**: Reaching out to CYF London and Manchester, to share knowledge and expertise.
 - **Tools & Systems**: Custom tools we build to facilitate our work
 - **Social**: Social activities for the students and mentors
-- **Community partnerships**: partnerships with community organisations and NGOs in Glasgow and beyond
+- **Community partnerships**: partnerships with community organisations and NGOs in London and beyond
 - **Childcare**: arranging childcare (seasonal - just before the start of new modules)
 - **Mentors recruitment**: Finding new mentors and volunteers to join us, and helping them onboard easily